InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/income-profit/2019-05-30-feb-to-apr-2019-income-report.markdown

 </figure>
 </center>
 <br>
 It's the second year that I've been on the crew, and what an uplifting experience it is.
-If you haven't been to Tony's Unleash The Power Within event yet, I highly recommend you [make the investment to go](https://upwuk.com/?aff=inspiringlifedesign&ls=AffiliateLink){:target="_blank" rel="noopener"} (<i>affiliate link</i>).
+If you haven't been to Tony's Unleash The Power Within event yet, I highly recommend you [make the investment to go](https://www.tonyrobbins.com/events/unleash-the-power-within){:target="_blank" rel="noopener"}.
 It may sound like a lot of money up-front, but believe me it's so worth it.
 A completely transformational and life changing experience.

 <center>
 <figure>